Antminer S15 Hash Board Repair Guide [EN]

 Pin 3 (RST): Reset signal on the 3.3V terminal, and becomes a 1.8V RST reset signal after being divided by the resistor.

-Pin 4 (D3V3): Supply power 3.3V to the computing board, which is provided by the control board, mainly to provide working voltage to the PIC.
+Pin 4 (D3V3): Supply power 3.3V to the hash board, which is provided by the control board, mainly to provide working voltage to the PIC.

 4. 23V boost circuit